gostnort/q_and_a_generator/README.md

     *   Place the `.csv` file and any image files into a single `.zip` archive.
 You can optionally password-protect it.

 2.  **Run the application**:
+    *   **Option 1: Use a Local Web Server (Recommended)**
         *   Due to browser security policies (CORS), you cannot run this application by simply opening `index.html`.
 You must serve it from a local web server.
         *   If you have Python installed, navigate to the project directory in your terminal and run:
             ```bash
             python -m http.server
             ```
         *   If you have Node.js installed, you can use the `serve` package:
             ```bash
             npx serve
             ```
         *   Alternatively, you can use a tool like the "Live Server" extension in VS Code.
+    *   **Option 2: Use the Windows Batch Script (No Server Needed)**
+        *   For Windows users without Python or Node.js, a convenience script is provided.
+Simply double-click `launch_dev_chrome.bat`.
+        *   This will automatically find Chrome on your system and launch it in a special development mode that allows the application to run from local files.
+        *   **Security Warning:** This mode disables certain browser security features.
+Only use the browser window it opens for this application.
+Do not browse other websites.
+Close the browser and the command window when you are finished.

 3.  **Open the Quiz**:
     *   Open your web browser and navigate to `http://localhost:8000` (or the address provided by your server tool).
     *   Click the "Generate" button, select your `.zip` file, enter the password if required, and configure your quiz settings.

+---

+## Interface and Controls

+The interface is designed for a simple, focused workflow:

+-   **Quiz Title**: The name of the `.zip` file you select is automatically used as the title for the quiz, displayed at the top left of the page.
+-   **Generate Quiz Button**: This is the main button to start or refresh the quiz.
+    -   **On first use**: Clicking this opens a file selection dialog.
+After you select a `.zip` file, a settings window appears where you can set the password, number of questions, and passing percentage.
+    -   **On subsequent clicks**: If a quiz is already loaded, clicking this button will immediately re-generate a new set of questions from the same `.zip` file, using the same settings as before.
+-   **Submit Answers Button**: After you have made your selections for each question, click this button to grade the quiz.
+Your score will be displayed at the top, and you will see visual feedback on your answers.
+-   **Print Quiz Button**: Clicking this allows you to print the current quiz.
+This is useful for creating paper copies for offline use or for saving your results as a PDF.

 ---